joseflegal/dev-test.joseflegal.com/tests/README.md

                         "json": {"1": "one", "2": "two"}
                     }
                 ]
     FrontEnd: User should not be able to introduce ages like -10, 200 - an error message should appear.
-User should mot be able to introduce phone number like "alosihxoa", "0" - an error message should appear.
+User should not be able to introduce phone number like "alosihxoa", "0" - an error message should appear.
 ```